MhmRdd/01000004/ps/ps_changelog.md

-## 4.0.0b
+## 4.0.1b

-- Fix various bugs regarding injection of fingerprint & other details.
+- Fix various bugs on startup.
-- Officially added RKA for remote provisioning.
-- Added AntiTracking.
-- Explore more magic in the app by yourself 🪄
+- Remove TLS/SSL requirement for local/private networks for RKA.
+- Unlock packages attestations for global use.
+- Enhance performance of connectivity.
-- Enforced Guards of peace.
+- Enforce guards of RKA.
+- Removed AntiTracking to prevent rampant abuse.